ABorkowska/GymWebApp/README.md

 USER panel:
 - Weekly fitness classes schedule with an online registration function
-- Offer to order/buy personal training plans according to training goals
+- Offer to order/buy personal training plans according to individual training goals
 - Customized workout generator to create own trainings based on user preferences (target muscle groups and equipment)
 - User dashboard with an overview of current class registrations, ordered personal plans and created custom workouts